Enterprise A/B Testing Software: Your Ultimate Digital Customer Experience Tool

 Good optimizers always have an extensive list of test ideas in their pipeline.
 But that doesn’t mean these ideas are set in stone.
 An effective optimization strategy is flexible and adaptive.
 New tests should not exist in a bubble; each one should be influenced by the results of previous experiments.
 Make sure you analyze all your results, both winners and losers, to understand why a variation had an impact.

 If you learn from each test and apply those learnings to your future ideas, then there is no such thing as a wasted test.
 Your knowledge of your customers and understanding of what is important to them grows with every test, allowing you to develop increasingly robust and data-driven hypotheses.
-Using A/B testing software and effectively tracking the results, allows you to confirm these hypotheses and measure their impact.
+Using AI A/B testing software and effectively tracking the results, allows you to confirm these hypotheses and measure their impact.

-Ascend is always learning too, but at a much faster rate than traditional A/B testing models.
-Combining algorithms with statistics allows the platform to test permutations that may never have even made it to wireframe stage, by learning what elements work together and resonate with your customers.
+Evolv AI is always learning too, but at a much faster rate than traditional A/B testing models.
+Combining algorithms with statistics allows the personalization platform to test permutations that may never have even made it to wireframe stage, by learning what elements work together and resonate with your customers.
 This efficient, evolutionary process allows you to try out thousands of page combinations, generated from dozens of ideas, taking iterative and user-centered design to another level.

 Effective optimization is about data-driven design decisions.
 Through solid research, a robust testing schedule and a disciplined approach to interpreting results, you can learn more about your website’s role in your business than ever before.
-Combining this understanding with the statistical power and analysis offered by your testing software provides a major opportunity to deliver ongoing improvements at an impressive scale.
+Combining this understanding with the statistical power and analysis offered by your multivariate A/B testing software provides a major opportunity to deliver ongoing improvements at an impressive scale.